Certified Quantumness via Single-Shot Temporal Measurements

+Another ``no-hidden-variables'' theorem known as Bell-Kochen-Specker (BKS) theorem, demonstrates the inconsistency between quantum mechanics and noncontextual hidden-variables models \cite{Bell66,Kochen67} by showing a contradiction when assigning noncontextual predetermined values to a certain set of quantum observables.
+Local hidden variable theories are a special type of noncontextual hidden variable theories where the context is provided through spatial separation \cite{Das13,Cabello08}.
+The original proof \cite{Kochen67} of quantum contextuality by Kochen and Specker involves a complex structure using 117 vectors in a three dimensional space.
+Subsequently, new versions of the BKS theorem have been proposed \cite{Peres90,Mermin90,Kernaghan,Penrose94,Cabello96,Cabello98,SimonPRL,DHome,Cabello08} that are simple to understand.
+Quantum contextuality is shown to provide advantages in implementing quantum information processing tasks \cite{Adv01,Adv02,Adv03,Adv04,Adv05}.
+Several experimental tests of quantum contextuality have also been carried out \cite{Yuji06,Kirchmair09,Amselem09,Zeilinger11,PRX13}.
 Noncontextual hidden variable theories assign measurement values to an observable which is predetermined regardless of which other compatible observable is measured jointly with that observable.
 Quantum contextuality implies that the results of measuring an observable depends on the set of other co-measurable compatible measurements that are being performed jointly or sequentially.
-A remarkably simple proof of quantum contextuality was provided by Peres in a four-dimensional Hilbert space of two spin-1/2 particles.
+A remarkably simple proof of quantum contextuality was provided by Peres in a four-dimensional Hilbert space of two spin-1/2 particles \cite{Peres90}.
 Peres's argument is enormously simpler than that of Kochen and Specker.
 Peres quantum contextuality demonstrates a logical contradiction between quantum mechanics and the noncontextual hidden variable models by showing an inconsistency when assigning noncontextual definite values to a certain set of quantum observables.
-In this paper, we present a proof of quantum contextuality in time with a temporal version of Peres's contextuality argument.